bramaudi/luantiserver/README.md

 ## Configuration
 The builds are made using some scripts in Github Actions.
 If you want to make your own custom server builds with other build options then feel free to fork.

-- Built on Debian 11 Bullseye
+- Built on Debian 12 Bookworm (arm64)
 - The latest version of LuaJIT at the time of the build is used and is statically linked with the executable
 - RUN_IN_PLACE is 1
 - cURL is enabled